-This is Friday Musicale’s annual Outstanding Young Pianist Competition and Concert showcasing Jacksonville’s immense piano talent.
+Friday Musicale’s annual Outstanding Young Pianist Competition and Concert showcases Jacksonville’s immense piano talent.
 Talented young students from around the First Coast are nominated by their piano teachers to audition for a performance slot on the recital at Friday Musicale.
-Pianists in 5th to 12 grade are welcome to compete in solo piano, concerto, piano ensemble, and chamber ensemble categories.
+Pianists in the 5th to the 12th grade are welcome to compete in solo piano, concerto, piano ensemble, and chamber ensemble categories.
 All competitor’s benefit from adjudication by a panel of distinguished artists.

 2019 Competition Winners: